-Illustrative of how these various concepts affect the State's general obligation bond rating, the rating agency credit reports with respect to the State's June 2023 sale of 2023A, 2023B, and 2023C GO Bonds highlighted the following strengths:
+To illustrate how these various factors affect the State's general obligation bond rating, recent rating credit reports highlight the following strengths:

+• Moody's Investors Service:

-- Moody's Investors Service (May 30, 2023): - Moody's Analytics ranks Georgia among the top ten states for forecasted employment growth over the next three years, driven by strong demographics and a diverse industrial mix. - Available fund balance and unrestricted cash across governmental funds will remain strong, providing ample buffer in case of an economic shock or revenue decline. - Georgia's total leverage from debt, pension, OPEB and other long-term liabilities will remain low given manageable additional borrowing compared to revenue growth and a pension burden that is roughly half of the median for US states. - The state's debt policy is conservative, limiting debt service to 7% of the prior year's revenue (8% include GARVEEs), a more restrictive policy than the 10% limit imposed by the state constitution.
+- Moody's Analytics ranks Georgia among the top fifteen states for forecasted employment growth over the next three years, driven by strong demographics and a diverse industrial mix. - o Available fund balance and unrestricted cash across governmental funds will remain strong, providing an ample buffer in case of an economic shock or revenue decline. - Georgia's total leverage from debt, pension, OPEB and other long-term liabilities will remain low given manageable additional borrowing compared to revenue growth and a pension burden that is roughly half of the median for US states. - o The state's debt policy is conservative, limiting debt service to 7% of the prior year's revenue (8% include GARVEEs), a more restrictive policy than the 10% limit imposed by the state constitution. - o Georgia's fiscal governance framework and financial management practices are stronger than most states.